Menthol: Reactions

 Menthol reacts in many ways like a normal secondary alcohol.
-It is oxidised to menthone by oxidising agents such as chromic acid or dichromate, though under some conditions the oxidation can go further and break open the ring.
+It is oxidised to menthone by oxidising agents such as chromic acid, dichromate, or by calcium hypochlorite, in a green chemistry route.
+Under some conditions the oxidation using Cr(VI) compounds can go further and break open the ring.
 Menthol is easily dehydrated to give mainly 3-menthene, by the action of 2% sulfuric acid.
 Phosphorus pentachloride (PCl5) gives menthyl chloride.

 History

 In the West, menthol was first isolated in 1771, by the German, Hieronymus David Gaubius.
 Early characterizations were done by Oppenheim, Beckett, Moriya, and Atkinson.
-It was named by F. L. Alphons Oppenheim (1833–1877) in 1861.
+It was named by F. L. Alphonse Oppenheim (1833–1877) in 1861.